sqweelygig/supercool-servers/README.md

 This infrastructure is N + 1 redundant, implying a cap upon server equipment at 51.6kW before upgrades.
 The BDX complements this with precision units that cool the server equipment by heating the room's environment.

-The BMS holds the room at 20 degrees celsius, and the external temperature varies between 3 and 20 degrees celsius.
+The BMS holds the room at 20 degrees celsius, and the Met Office's "Southern England: climate" (2016) states that the external temperature is generally between 3 and 21 degrees celsius.
-The external wall comprises a concrete wall, an access corridor and a single pane glass wall of about 44 m^2.
+The external wall comprises a plastered concrete wall, an access corridor and a single pane glass wall of about 44 m^2.
-Therefore, an upper estimate of cooling through this wall (rounded up to 2 s.f.) is 1.8 kilowatt (see Appendix I).
+Therefore, an upper estimate of cooling through this wall (rounded up to 2 s.f.) is 810 watts (see Appendix I).
-This estimate puts a medium prioritisation on modelling weather conditions in this situation.

 The remaining surfaces of the BDX separate the room from other offices and underground with a surface area of around 330 m^2.
 The calculations model a 2 kelvin difference with the data hall to estimate significance.
-An upper estimate of cooling through the floor, ceiling, internal, and underground walls is 1.3 kilowatts (rounded up to 2 s.f.) (see Appendix I).
+From this, an upper estimate of cooling to fixed temperature environments is 1.6 kilowatts (rounded up to 2 s.f.).
-This estimate puts a medium prioritisation on modelling passive cooling.

 ![Plan showing a server room 9m x 12m x 4m](docs/bdx_plan.png)

 Figure 2.1.1 - Plan of the server room surveyed

+Compared to the active components of the room, these are insignificant; therefore, modelling passive cooling as a function of temperature difference and weather is of low priority.
+However, passive cooling calculations are more straightforward when the temperature difference is constant and are more significant since the active components are scaled back.
+Therefore, modelling passive cooling for a fixed temperature difference is of medium priority.
+In addition, the quick survey revealed that the server room windows are north facing and boarded over, so the initial model can ignore solar thermal radiation.

 ## 2.5 - Output